Port of Chittagong: Piracy

 The year 2000 had the highest number of piracy attacks in the recorded history of Chittagong.
 Many of the raids resulted in the theft of mooring lines and zinc anode and other movable ship equipments.
 In 2005 it had the highest pirate attacks in a port area in the world.
 The government of Bangladesh has increased Navy and Coast Guard presence in the area.
 According to ICC International Maritime Bureau (IMB) 2019 Piracy and Armed Robbery Against Ships Report, incidents in Bangladesh have fallen significantly over the past few years because of the effort of Bangladesh Authorities.
 There was no incident of piracy or armed robbery in 2019.

 Disasters

-At night on 4 June 2022, the BM Inland Container Depot, a Dutch-Bangladesh joint venture broke out following explosions in a container full of chemicals (hydrogen peroxide).
-The fire continued to spread and the explosions shattered the windows of nearby buildings.
-It was felt as far as 4 kilometers (2.5 miles) away.
-At least 9 firefighters from Bangladesh fire service and civil defense were reported dead and the death toll reached to 49 by Sunday evening.
+On the night of Saturday 4 June 2022 at the BM Inland Container Depot (a Dutch-Bangladesh joint venture) fire broke out following explosions in a container full of hydrogen peroxide.
+The fire continued to spread and the explosions, which shattered the windows of nearby buildings, were felt as far as 4 kilometres (2.5 miles) away.
+At least 9 firefighters from Bangladesh fire service and civil defense were reported dead; the total death toll reached 49 by the end of the following day.